-- Ethernet hostids on Windows platforms From Imutil version 11.6.1 onwards, only the hostids of physical ethernet adapters are reported.
-Devices identified as virtual ethernet adapters are not reported as these identities are not permanent. - Physical (bare metal) hostids on virtual machines When run from a virtual machine, Imhostid cannot return hostids for the physical machine that hosts the virtual machine.
-To obtain hostids for the physical machine, Imhostid must be run from the Console OS.
+- Ethernet hostids on Windows platforms-From lmutil version 11.6.1 onwards, only the hostids of physical ethernet adapters are reported.
+Devices identified as virtual ethernet adapters are not reported as these identities are not - Physical (bare metal) hostids on virtual machines-When run from a virtual machine, 1mhostid cannot return hostids for the physical machine that hosts the virtual machine.
+To obtain hostids for the physical machine, 1mhostid must be run from the host OS.